Blessed Stanley Rother Shrine: Offerings and campus

 The shrine currently features a 35,000 sq. ft. church, which is the largest Catholic church in the state of Oklahoma.
-The church was built in the spanish colonial style, inspired by the parish where Stanley Rother lived, served, and died in Santiago Atitlán, Guatemala.
+The church was built in the Spanish colonial style, inspired by the parish where Stanley Rother lived, served, and died in Santiago Atitlán, Guatemala.

 On the east side of the church is a smaller chapel, where the body of Rother rests within the altar.
-The apse of the chapel features a mural, designed by EverGreene Studios of Brooklyn, N.Y.
+The apse of the chapel features a mural, designed by EverGreene Studios of Brooklyn, New York.
 The mural depicts Rother's arrival into heaven, where he is welcomed by Jesus Christ and a collection of other martyr-saints.